bellgutu/Proof-Ledger/README.md

-# Enterprise Verification Platform
+# Proof Ledger

-The Enterprise Verification Platform is a closed-loop system for end-to-end verification of shipping, insurance, and quality control.
+Proof Ledger is a closed-loop system for end-to-end verification of shipping, insurance, and quality control.
 It is designed to reduce costs, mitigate risks, and increase efficiency for businesses that deal with physical assets and complex supply chains.

 ---